yubinkarki/exploring-the-net/src/SessionThree/Exercise.md

 ## Session Three Exercises

 Some coding exercises based on the topics that were discussed in class from the third session.
-The third session covers ideas from the first half of the third unit.
+The third session covers ideas from the third unit.

 ### 1. Area and perimeter of a rectangle using out param modifier